Shiu/spine-runtimes/tests/README.md

 - Float values formatted to 6 decimal places
 - Strings quoted, nulls explicitly shown
 - Locale-independent number formatting (always uses `.` for decimals)

+## Troubleshooting

+If outputs differ between runtimes:
+1. Check `tests/output/` for the full outputs from each runtime
+2. Use a diff tool to compare the files
+3. Common issues:
+   - Number formatting differences (should be fixed by locale settings)
+   - Missing or extra fields in data structures
+   - Different default values
+   - Rounding differences

+## Future Expansion

+The current implementation prints basic skeleton data.
+Future expansions will include:
+- Full bone and slot hierarchies
+- All attachment types
+- Animation timelines
+- Constraint data
+- Physics settings
+- Complete runtime state after animation